psf/black/docs/contributing/issue_triage.md

    - the issue has been fixed
    - duplicate of another pre-existing issue or is invalid

-For enhancement, documentation, and design issues, the lifecycle looks very similar but the details are different:
+For enhancement, documentation, and style issues, the lifecycle looks very similar but the details are different:

 1. _the issue is waiting for triage_